 Go clubs find having their own web page is very useful at attracting new players and visitors.
-We offer free web space to BGA affiliated Go clubs, if they cannot host a page themselves.
+We offer free web space to affiliated clubs, if they cannot host a page themselves.
 Club sites contain meeting information and directions, a flavour of the club, plus any special activities being run.

 Of course, we also publish a website that you're reading!

 In addition to our monthly electronic newsletter we provide three email discussion lists: one for general discussion, one for debate about how we're run, and one for organisers of youth Go.
 Here is how to join.